 Conventional water heaters that have a tank will heat the water with either electricity or gas.
 Once heated, the water is stored in the tank until it is used.

 If you want to extend the life of your tank water heater’s life, use the tips here.

 Test the Unit’s Pressure Relief Valve

 The unit’s pressure relief valve is a safety mechanism that keeps your water heater from exploding if excessive pressure builds up inside.
 You will notice a lever on the side of your unit with a long, plastic or copper discharge pipe that leads down from it.

-If the pressure inside of your tank reaches a level that is too high, the valve will open automatically to release the pressure.
-The discharge pipe directs the water flow to the floor, and ideally away from the electrical panel, furnace, or other types of sensitive equipment.
+If the pressure inside your tank reaches a level that is too high, the valve will open automatically to release the pressure.
+The discharge pipe directs the water flow to the floor, ideally away from the electrical panel, furnace, or other types of sensitive equipment.